-A tax-deferred exchange is a simple, strategic method for selling an investment property and replacing it with another qualifying property.
-Equity is transferred from one property to another replacement property, thus deferring capital gain taxes and depreciation recapture.
+A tax-deferred exchange is a strategic method for selling an investment property and replacing it with another qualifying property.
+Equity is transferred from one property to another replacement property, thus deferring capital gains taxes and depreciation recapture.
 It must take place within a specific time frame.
 This is done in accordance with Federal tax code IRC 1031 to defer all capital tax liability associated with a property sale.
 Although the act of exchanging one property for another is similar to a typical property sale and purchase, an exchange is different because the transaction is memorialized as an exchange and not a sale.

 Why do it?

 Why exchange rather than sell?
 One reason is to defer capital gains tax.
-A standard investment property sale would result in the payment of capital gain taxes, which could exceed 25%.
+A standard investment property sale would result in the payment of capital gains taxes, which could exceed 25%.
 With the use of an experienced Realtor® and a qualified exchange facilitator, an IRC 1031 exchange could defer all capital gains tax liability, preserving the value of your investment.

 Another reason would be to acquire a more advantageous replacement property.
 Typically, properties are exchanged to obtain investment property in a different geographic location or to obtain a different type of investment property.
-For instance, a farm in Iowa could be exchanged for an apartment building in Chandler; land in Gilbert could be exchanged for a condo in Florida.
+For instance, a farm in Iowa could be exchanged for an apartment building in Chandler; land in Gilbert could be exchanged for a condominium in Florida.
 Exchanges do not necessarily require that two people simultaneously swap property.
 One person could sell (exchange) their property for another property they later purchase.